marcoimbee/py-faas/README.md

     - Given this example file, the worker will be reachable at `192.168.1.12:2000`.
 - `[statistics]` section: contains configuration options for the metrics gathering capabilities of the worker
     - `enabled`: if `true`, allows the worker to collect metrics related to functions' execution.
 If `false`, statistics gathering is disabled.
+- `[logging]`: logging configuration options.
+    - `[log_level]`: the logging level of the worker on stdout.
+Logging can be disabled by specifying `""` for this field
+    - `[log_directory]`: destination directory of the worker log file.
+If non-existent, it is created upon worker start.
+    - `[log_filename]`: filename of the worker log file.
+Log lines are dumped in append mode.
 - `[misc]`: miscellaneous configuration options
     - `greeting_msg`: a greeting message that will be printed to stdout when the worker starts (merely for testing purposes).
-    - `log_level`: the logging level of the worker on stdout.
-Logging can be disabled by specifying `""` for this field.

 ## Client TOML configuration file
 The client using the library can setup the communication with a remote worker using a TOML configuration file as well.
 The fields are the following: